swiftquote/swift-quote/README.md

 ---

-Built with ❤️ using Next.js and modern web technologies.
+Built with ❤️ using Next.js and modern web technologies!.